Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC: A case study of financial volatility models

 With this empirical motivation in mind, we thus explore the application of ABC to the model

-where $w_{t}\sim i.i.d.$ $\mathcal{S}(\phi_{4},-1,0,dt=1)$, $v_{t}\ $is an $i.i.d.$ random variable (independent of $w_{t}$) with zero mean and variance 1, and to be consistent with our general notation, we denote $\alpha$ by $\phi_{4}.$ Once again we assume discretely observed returns and, for the sake of illustration, work with a discrete-time autoregressive model for the logarithm of the variance, as given in (\ref{ar1}).
-In particular this allows us to illustrate ABC using the following simple auxiliary model based on a first-order generalized autoregressive conditional heteroscedastic (GARCH(1,1)) model for the latent standard deviation,
+where $w_{t}\sim i.i.d.$ $\mathcal{S}(\phi_{4},-1,0,dt=1)$, $v_{t}\ $is an $i.i.d.$ random variable (independent of $w_{t}$) with zero mean and variance 1, and to be consistent with our general notation, we denote the tail index $\alpha$ by $\phi_{4}.$ {To ensure stationarity in the $x_{t}$ process, we impose $|\phi_{2}|<1$, and $\phi_{3}$ is }required to be strictly positive.{ As in Carr and Wu (2003), we restrict $\phi_{4}\in(1,2]$ to ensure that $y_{t}$ has support over the whole real line.} Once again we assume discretely observed returns and, for the sake of illustration, work with a discrete-time autoregressive model for the logarithm of the variance, as given in (\ref{ar1}).
+In particular, this allows us to illustrate ABC using the following simple auxiliary model based on a first-order generalized autoregressive conditional heteroscedastic (GARCH(1,1)) model for the latent standard deviation,

 where $\epsilon_{t}\sim i.i.d.$ $St(0,1,\beta_{4}).$ That is, the measurement error in the auxiliary model is a standardized Student $t$ random variable with degrees of freedom parameter $\beta_{4}$.
 (See also Lombardi and Calzolari, 2009, and Garcia \textit{et al., }2011, for the application of indirect inference to similar model scenarios.)
-The ARCH component of (\ref{miss2_2}) is parameterized using absolute deviations (instead of squares) to mitigate numerical instabilities that can arise from extreme realizations of the $\alpha$-stable distribution.
-Note that the model in (\ref{miss1_2}) and (\ref{miss2_2}) can be placed in the state space form given in (\ref{miss1}) and (\ref{miss2}) by defining $e_{t}=\left\vert \epsilon_{t-1}\right\vert ;$ but with the auxiliary likelihood function available in closed form in this case, the application of ABC is particularly straightforward and does not require filtering.\footnote{Use of the square root volatility model in (\ref{ar1}) would also of course be feasible, but the heteroscedastic nature of the variance model would demand an auxiliary model that reflected that feature, along the lines of (\ref{sq_2_discrete}), and hence, entail the use of filtering to evaluate the auxiliary likelihood.}
+The ARCH component of (\ref{miss2_2}) is parameterized using absolute deviations (instead of squares) to mitigate numerical instabilities that can arise from extreme realizations of the $\alpha$-stable distribution. {As with standard GARCH models, we impose positivity of $\beta_{1},\beta_{2}$ and $\beta_{3}$ to ensure positivity of $x_{t}$, and ensure stationarity by restricting $\beta_{2}+\beta_{3}<1$.} {Note that, by defining }$e_{t}=\left\vert \epsilon_{t-1}\right\vert ${, and with an appropriate transformation}, the model in (\ref{miss1_2}) and (\ref{miss2_2}) can be placed in the state space form given in (\ref{miss1}) and (\ref{miss2}); but with the auxiliary likelihood function available in closed form in this case, the application of ABC is particularly straightforward and does not require filtering.\footnote{Use of the square root volatility model in (\ref{ar1}) would also of course be feasible, but the heteroscedastic nature of the variance model would demand an auxiliary model that reflected that feature, {along the lines of (\ref{sq_2})}, and hence, entail the use of filtering to evaluate the auxiliary likelihood.}